 Beginning Band (For ALL Grades) (W910):

-Welcome to the world of music!
-Have you always wanted to learn how to play an instrument?
+Have you always wanted to learn how to play a wind or percussion instrument?
 You will have the choice of learning the flute, oboe, clarinet, saxophone, trumpet, French horn, trombone, tuba, or percussion in Beginning Band.
 Amaze your friends and family during a culminating performance at the end of the year.
 Beginning band covers the basic elements of tone production, instrument care, musicianship, and sight reading.
-The specific selection of instruments will be made by the instructor during the first week of school.
-No previous music experience required.
+The specific selection of instruments will be made by the instructor during the first few weeks of school.
+No previous music experience is required.
 (Year Long Class)

 Beginning Strings (For ALL Grades) (W901):